iec4b/felix/README.md

 designed to be used with the folder called "sample_repository_foldername", which is a skeletal version of of the sort of folder trees **felix** can climb.
-Imagine it with the same basic structure, but populated with hundreds or thousands more folders and multimedia files, along with sidecard metadata files or whatever else your digitizer provides (e.g., sidecard metadata files, high-quality versions meant only for internal use or preservation, etc.)
+Imagine it with the same basic structure, but populated with hundreds or thousands more folders and multimedia files, along with whatever else your digitizer provides (e.g., sidecard metadata files, high-quality versions meant only for internal use or preservation, etc.)

 Feel free to take **felix** for a spin by using the demo files.